RED RECYCLED GLASS COUNTERTOPS Wow In This Southern California Designer’s Luxe Wine Room Design

 Find me on:

 When you think about wine, you can’t help but think about the color red.
-When a wine collector in La Jolla, California, wanted to create a dedicated wine room in her new home, who else would she call but an interior designer known for color, color, and more color?
+When a wine collector wanted to create a dedicated wine room in her new home, who else would she call but an interior designer known for color, color, and more color?
 Rachel Moriarty is an award-winning designer who creates bold designs with layers of rich, uncompromising color and pattern combinations.

 Rachel's journey into interior design started with her passion for fashion and bold colors.